sisirdhakal/sisirdhakal/README.md

-👋 Hi, I'm Sisir Dhakal, a professional MERN Stack developer.
+👋 Hi, I'm Sisir Dhakal, a developer with a passion for machine learning.
-- I enjoy exploring new technologies and continuously improving my skills.
-My expertise lies in building efficient and scalable web applications using  React, NextJs, Typescript, Node.js, Express and MongoDB.
+- While I have expertise in MERN Stack development, my main focus now lies in mastering TensorFlow, Python, Jupyter Notebook, NumPy, and Pandas for machine learning projects.
+Excited to explore the endless possibilities in AI and data science!

 <!-- Languages and Tools -->
 <h3 align="left">Languages and Tools:</h3>